ogradyc01/GoldenCheetah/UG_Side-Bar_Trends-view.md

 ## Events

-Events are single dates which can be races,etc. Events are created and maintained for a user defined 'Date Range/Season', but are shown in the PMC charts independent of the selected 'Date Range'.
+Events are single dates which can be races,etc. Events are created and maintained for a user defined 'Date Range/Season'.
+When selecting a user created season, only the events created for that season are shown in the Long Term Metrics (LTM) charts.
+When selecting a pre-defined 'Date Range/Season' all user defined events which fall into that range are shown on the charts.

 * `Pane Header Menu` - allows only to create events - the 'Season' for such an event is the actual selected season in the 'Date Range' pane.
 The popup does not appear/function is not possible, if the currently selected 'Date Range' is a system pre-defined range.
 (Events can only be created for user-defined seasons.)